 - personal days.

-Employers tend to calculate how PTO accrues in their company policies.
+Employers typically determine how PTO accrues in their company policies.
 Workers usually build PTO at a rate based on how long they have been on the job, calculated by:

 - hours,